ballerina-platform/module-ballerina-regex/README.md

 This provides functions for regex functionalities like checking whether a string matches a given regex, replacing substrings, and splitting strings based on a regex.

+For more information go to [The Regex Module](https://docs.central.ballerina.io/ballerina/regex/latest).

 For example demonstrations of the usage, go to [Ballerina By Examples](https://ballerina.io/learn/by-example/).

 ## Issues and Projects